mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 }
 ```

-if we call `SET COMPlus_JitUnwindDump=MethodA`, we get the following output that contains 2 'Unwind Info' sections, one for the `try` and the other for the `catch` block:
+if we call `SET COMPlus_JitUnwindDump=MethodA`, we get the following output with 2 'Unwind Info' sections, one for the `try` and the other for the `catch` block:

 ```
 Unwind Info: